whoschek/bzfs/README.md

 snapshots regardless of creation time.
 It can help to avoid accidental pruning of the last snapshot that source and destination have in common.
     * Can be told to do such deletions only if a corresponding snapshot does not exist in the source dataset.
+* Compare source and destination dataset trees recursively, in combination with snapshot filters and dataset filters.
 * Also supports replicating arbitrary dataset tree subsets by feeding it a list of flat datasets.
 * Efficiently supports complex replication policies with multiple sources and multiple destinations for each source.
 * Can be told what ZFS dataset properties to copy, also via include/exclude regexes.